harry-public/solaryss/README.md

-# soleryss
+# vadiya-themes
-A VScode theme mixture of Solarized Dark and Abyss, plus a little bit tweakng.
+VScode themes, mixture of some other themes,  plus a little bit tweaking.